flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 address security and compliance issues may result in rejection of current or new submissions.

-#### Misleading, malicious or illegal submissions
+### Misleading, malicious or illegal submissions

-Submissions that impersonate; engage or encourage to engage in unlawful activities; provide false, misleading information and functionality;
+Submissions that impersonate, engage or encourage to engage in unlawful activities; provide false, misleading information and functionality;
 attempt to deceive or violate any laws, trademarks and copyrights;
 act in a malicious manner or contains malicious code will not be accepted.
 In most cases these are liable to be outright rejected or removed from the store.

-## Generative AI policy
+### Generative AI policy

 Submission pull requests must not be generated, opened, or automated using AI tools or agents.
 Please also do not request review from any AI